syncfusion-content/javascript-docs/js/api/ejRTE.md

-Sets the jquery validation rules to the Rich Text Editor.
+Sets the jQuery validation rules to the Rich Text Editor.

 #### Default Value